FOSSRIT/sugar-quickstart/README.md

 - activity/
     - activity.info
-    - activity-icon.svg
+    - icon.svg
 - activity.py
 - setup.py

-_This activity does not include an `activity-icon.svg`.
+_This activity includes an empty icon named `exampleicon.svg`.
+It is advised that you create your own icon.
 You must build (or extend) the `activity.py` file.
 Changes to the `activity.py` file must be accomodated by changes to the `activity.info`.
 You will use the `setup.py` file to create a `.xo` file later._

 ### Included in This QuickStart